sacren/blog/README.md

 ## Prerequisite

-1. Ruby must be installed with version 2.5.1 or later:
+1. Ruby must be installed of version 2.5.1:

         $ ruby --version

-2. RubyGem must be installed with version 2.7.6 or later:
+2. RubyGem must be installed of version 2.7.6 or later:

         $ gem --version

-3. Sqlite must be installed with version 3.23.1 or later:
+3. Sqlite must be installed of version 3.23.1 or later:

         $ sqlite3 --version

-## Setup
+## Setup and dependencies

-1. Install Rails and check installed version:
+1. Install Rails 5.2.0:

         $ gem install rails
         $ rails --version